 With the arrival of spring, adult alligators of both sexes can be heard bellowing.
 This activity serves several purposes; it is used to attract mates, let potential mates know their location, and act as a territorial warning.
 Alligators usually mate during May, and by June females are in the process of building mound-shaped nests out of grasses or other vegetation, usually within 10-15 feet from the pond edge.
 The females bury an average of 44 oblong, white eggs in the nest.
 She guards the nest fiercely against predators during the 60-65 day incubation period.
 Be warned that gators may charge humans if their nest or young are bothered.
 Keep your eyes open and stay clear.

 Hatching peaks in late August.
 Once hatched, the babies need mama’s help to get out of the nest.
 She digs open the mound and carries the young that have made their way out of the eggs to the water in her mouth.
 Even more amazing, she cracks unopened eggs with her jaws and liberates the young in the water.
 The baby alligators immediately begin feeding on insects, small fish, and various aquatic life.
 Although mom protects her young, only about 10% survive.
 Baby gators are eaten by many of the same animals that adult alligators feed on.
 These include raccoons, snakes, large wading birds, large fish, and sometimes other alligators.

 Regardless of the time of year you visit Kiawah, there is always something interesting happening with our alligator population.
-Join our Naturalists in the field for Alligator Adventure or Gator Walk and discover firsthand the life history of these amazing creatures.
+Join our Naturalists by van for an Alligator Adventure or Gator Walk, a guided walk through their habitat and discover firsthand the life history of these amazing creatures.